 On the west side of the piazza is the ancient palace of the Cippico family with windows and doors of Venetian Gothic, which are however on the verge of melting into the Renaissance style, being mixed with flat fluted niches.(..)
 Coriolano Cippico is one of her sons of whom Trał is justly proud.
 He was born in 1425, and studied at Venice and Padua.
 He not only served with distinction in the Venetian service against the Turks, but wrote the history of the campaign of Pietro Mocenigo in a style which made him no less famous as an author than he was already as a soldier. (..)
 In 1480 his house took fire and his second wife was burned to death.
 His own death took place in 1495.
 Several of his sons attained eminence in the church; Alvise was bishop of Famagosta and died in the same year as his father; Giovanni became archbishop of Zara in 1504; and another son, Girolamo, was archdeacon of Spalato.
 T. G. Jackson

 Palazzo Cippico (side entrance - a detail of the portal can be seen in the introductory page)

 In the interior of the Cippico palace is a cortile

 with handsome details, and the family crest, a ramping lion, on the wall between each pair of arches.
 T. G. Jackson

 The two angels hold inscriptions with the Latin saying Nosce te ipsum (Know thyself).
-Today the courtyard is used as storeroom by a coffee-shop and also other parts of the palace can be accessed with difficulty or are utilized for commercial purposes.
 The image used as background for this page shows a Winged Lion inside Palazzo Cippico.

 (left) Portal of a former religious building; (right) window near the Loggia